hippocrat-dao/hippo-protocol/docs/docs/delegators/delegator-faq.md

 Validators and delegators earn revenue in exchange for their services.
 This revenue is given in three forms:

 - **Block provisions (HPs):** They are paid in newly created HPs.
 Block provisions exist to incentivize HP holders to stake.
 The yearly inflation rate begins with 25% and decreases to 0 as time goes, pursuing sustainable incentive economy only with fees, similar to that of Bitcoin.
-- **Transaction fees (various tokens):** Each transfer on the Hippo Protocol comes with transactions fees.
-These fees can be paid in any currency that is whitelisted by the Hub's governance.
+- **Transaction fees (HPs):** Each transfer on the Hippo Protocol comes with transactions fees.
+These fees can be paid in HPs.
 Fees are distributed to bonded HP holders in proportion to their stake.
 The first whitelisted token at launch is the HP.

 ## Validator Commission